CensoredUsername/dynasm-rs/doc/langref_riscv.md

 #### Memory references

-As a load-store architecture, the aarch64 instruction set only has a limited amount of instructions capable of addressing memory.
+As a load-store architecture, the RISC-V instruction sets only has a limited amount of instructions capable of addressing memory.
 These memory references can have several different format, which are listed in the table below.
 The valid formats for each instruction can be found in the instruction reference.

 Table 3: dynasm-rs RISC-V memory reference formats